 Our laboratory explores the physiological role of (a) stress and (b) inflammatory responses in the context of metabolic disorders including obesity and diabetes.
 Our goal is to uncover new findings, to break new grounds, to delineate the etiology and pathogenesis of human diseases, and eventually to help develop therapeutic strategies.
 In the past 5 years, using genetic, biochemical, immunological and molecular biology approaches, we have published over 20 manuscripts, and made several important discoveries and produced new insights into the pathogenesis of these diseases.
 Below briefly details the research accomplishments from my own laboratory in two distinct areas of research:

 ER stress: One of the fundamental questions in the ER stress-metabolism field is what is the function of UPR under physiological and pathological settings.
 In the first paper from the lab, we showed that XBP1s-mediated signaling pathways is critical for adipocyte differentiation.
 We recently developed a method to quantitate levels of ER stress in tissues under physiological and pathophysiological conditions.
 We now can quantitate the amount of ER stress based on the ratio of phosphorylated to total IRE1a protein levels.
 This study is significant as it has solved a huge challenge in the field.
 We are addressing many outstanding questions in vivo using this tools.
 Moreover, using proteomic screening, we recently identified a novel cytosolic regulator of UPR sensor activation, nonmuscle myosin IIB, suggesting for the first time that coordination between the ER and cytosol is required for ER stress response.
 Finally, we have collaborated with many other laboratories in their analysis of ER stress.
 Representative publications: Sha et al. Cell Metabolism 2009 and 2010; Chen et al. Biochem J. 2010; Yang et al. PLoS ONE 2010; Xue, et al. J Biol Chem.
 2011; He et al. Dev.
 Cell.
 2012; Yang et al. J Biol Chem 2013; Sha et al. Diabetes 2013; Sun et al. PNAS.
 2014.

 Inflammation: One of the fundamental questions in the immunometabolism field is how inflammation is initiated.
 We reported the role of immature myeloid cells and extracellular ATP in this process.
 We recently identified unique immune cell populations in adipose tissue that link HFD feeding to inflammation.
 We established a novel paradigm “HFD → NKT → inflammation → metabolic regulation” (shown in the box).
 We showed that upon acute and long-term HFD, natural killer T (NKT) cells are activated and promote macrophage polarization in adipose tissue and improve glucose homeostasis via the IL-4/STAT6 signaling axis.
 Importantly, our data reveal unexpectedly pronounced immunological events in adipose tissue within days following acute HFD feeding.
 Representative publications: Xia et al. J Biol Chem 2011; Sun et al. Diabetes 2012; Ji et al. J Biol Chem 2012a and 2012b.

-In summary, in the last several years, we have demonstrated our productivity and innovation with 21 publications.
-It is worth to mention that we started everything from scratch 5 year ago.
+In summary, in the last 6 years, we have demonstrated our productivity and innovation with 30 publications.
+It is worth to mention that we started everything from scratch 6 year ago.
 What is especially exciting for me is the unique niche and tools that have been developed, the research directions we are now taking, and the dedication and motivation of the students/fellows.

 B.S., Fudan University, Shanghai, China (1993-1997)